bioperl/bioperl.github.io/howtos/SearchIO.md

 #### seq_inds()

-Another method that's useful in dissecting an [HSP](HSP "wikilink") is the `seq_inds()` method of the [HSP object](Module:Bio::Search::HSP::HSPI "wikilink").
+Another method that's useful in dissecting an [HSP] is the `seq_inds()` method of the [HSP object].
 What this method does is tell us what the positions are of all the identical, conserved, mismatched, or gap ("identical", "conserved", "nomatch", "gap") residues in the query or hit sequence as deduced from the HSP alignment.
 The returned positions refer to the query or hit sequence ("sbjct" is synonymous with "hit").
 It could be used like this:

 ```perl